42wim/dt/README.md

 go get github.com/42wim/dt
 ```

-You should now have matterbridge binary in the bin directory:
+You should now have dt binary in the bin directory:

 ```
 $ ls bin/